Thursday, April 29, 2021

 To Sum It All Up:

-To sum up the topic of Ermine and the Sumptuary Statutes, the logical conclusion I have drawn from the opinions of current historians who have researched this topic, as well as professional costume historians, is that while ermine was expensive and rare, and probably only available to the very rich, it was not commonly worn due to economics rather than due to ones station.
-It does not appear it was restricted to be worn only by royalty during the Tudor dynasty.
+To sum up the topic of Ermine and the Sumptuary Statutes, the logical conclusion I have drawn from the opinions of current historians who have researched this topic, as well as professional costume historians, is that while ermine was expensive and rare, and probably only available to the very rich, it was not commonly worn due to economics and scarcity rather than because one's station.
+It does not appear it was restricted to be worn only by royalty during the Tudor dynasty - but would have been too expensive to be worn by anyone else.

 Available Colors during the Tudor Dynasty: